shadow-fist/ETS0351-15/README.md

 str.find() - is a built-in string method that is used to Finds the first occurrence of sub and returns its index.
 Returns -1 if not found

 str.index() - Just like find(),it is used to Finds the first occurrence of sub and returns its index. but it raises an error if sub is not found

+str.startswith() is a built-in Python method used to check if a string starts with a specified prefix.
+It returns True if the string starts with the given prefix; otherwise, it returns False.

+str.endswith() is a built-in Python method that checks whether a string ends with a specified suffix.
+It returns True if the string ends with the given suffix; otherwise, it returns False.

+str.count() is a built-in Python method that counts the number of times a substring appears in a given string